wp-plugins/nimble-portfolio/readme.txt

 When you upgrade, the following problems may arise.<br />
 1. If you have customized the template using the previous version, then your template may be lost.
 Therefore, take out a backup of your template files that you can re-deploy after upgrade.<br />
-2. Your portfolio categories may be lost.
+2. (Only if upgrading from version 1.0.0) Your portfolio categories may be lost.
 Therefore, note down your category names and items under each category as you might be required to re-create all categories and re-assign items under them.<br />

 == Installation ==